 Freeform boards are the ideal solution for gathering documents for a school project or arranging an upcoming trip because they handle a variety of files and users may preview inline without ever leaving the board.

 A Space for Collaboration

 Freeform is immensely helpful for solo tasks or while working with others, whether a user is at a desk or on the road.
-When working on group projects or even organising a trip with friends, Freeform creates a shared space for creation with the opportunity to collaborate with up to 100 contributors in the same board.
+When working on group projects or even organizing a trip with friends, Freeform creates a shared space for creation with the opportunity to collaborate with up to 100 contributors on the same board.

 Freeform is built for collaboration and makes it simpler than ever to invite people to work on a board with you thanks to the integration of FaceTime and iCloud.

 Freeform is now available without charge on all iPhone, iPad, and Mac devices running iOS 16.2, iPadOS 16.2, or macOS Ventura 13.1.